-There’s a new natural sweetener on the market.
+There’s a relatively new natural sweetener on the market.
 Well, it’s new to us, but very old to the Chinese who have been using luo han guo – a pulpy fruit – as a natural sweetener and healing remedy for many centuries.
 It is also known as “monk fruit,” so named because it was often eaten by the luohan monks in China.

 Traditionally used to make a sweet tea with medicinal properties, Luo han guo is called the “longevity fruit” because the steep mountain fields in Guangxi Province in southern China, where it is grown, have an unusual number of residents that live to be one hundred years old or more.

 A study from the August 2006 issue of Molecular Nutrition and Food Research offers evidence that mogrosides may help to protect the pancreas in type 1 diabetic mice.
 The pancreas is responsible for the production of insulin.
 In diabetics, certain pancreatic cells are damaged and, therefore, do not produce insulin as they should.
-The study showed that the mogrosides in luo han guo extracts may counter the inflammation that can damage insulin producing cells in the pancreas.
+The study showed that the mogrosides in monk fruit extracts may counter the inflammation that can damage insulin producing cells in the pancreas.
 Other promising studies on rats from the Journal of Agricultural Food Chemistry demonstrated that mogrosides do not raise blood sugar levels and even slow the entrance of other sugars into the bloodstream.

 The traditional use of the fruit is to collect it while it is still green and unripe, as the ripe fruit tends to ferment easily and leads to the formation of several bitter and astringent aromas.
 After collection, the fruits are slowly dried in ovens, which preserves it and removes most of the offending aromas.
 Traditional uses include medicinal teas and soups.

 A modern process has been developed to allow the sweet tasting mogrosides to be extracted from the fruit and leaving behind the bitter and astringent aromas.